Sequential Randomization Tests Using e-values: Applications for trial monitoring: Discussion

 \subsection{Limitations}

 Several limitations should be noted.
 This is an experimental method under development.
 Simulations are not exhaustive, and the operating characteristics reported are specific to the scenarios tested.
-It is uncertain how these methods would behave in more complex models, including competing risk models.

 The methods test only whether there are differences between arms; they do not provide point estimates or confidence intervals.
 The adaptive learning of $\hat{\delta}$ requires a burn-in period during which little evidence accumulates.
 For trials where parametric assumptions are plausible, model-based sequential methods will generally have better power.
 Our simulations used specific betting strategies; other choices may yield different operating characteristics.
 The betting strategy design section provides guidance on strategy selection, but optimal calibration for specific clinical scenarios remains an open question.
 Finally, it is unclear how these methods will behave when heterogeneity in treatment effects exists or there are temporal instabilities in effect size.
-Extensions to relative effect size approaches (e.g., odds ratio) are under development.